ksgy/miisu_blog/_posts/2017-03-05-lights-and-shadows-in-product-photography.md

 ## Final thoughts
 I'm getting to the point, where I dare to say: product photography really is about lights and shadows.
 Nothing else.
 If you don't have the proper light settings and a spot-on setup, your gear is not going to save you.
 No matter what camera or lens you have.

-I still feel, I'm nowhere near where I'd like to be and there are still a lot to learn.
+I still feel I'm nowhere near where I'd like to be and there are still a lot to learn.
 Every piece is a different challenge and needs a different point of view.
 But I keep experimenting with the lights and shadows and how to improve them.